anamgomezm/microarray_data_analysis/README.md

 # microarray_data_analysis
-Project in R for Master in Bioinformatics and Biostatistics
+Project in R for Master in Bioinformatics and Biostatistics.
+Omics Data Analysis.